How to Get Insurance to Pay for Roof Decking?

 Finally, once a contractor is chosen, and your insurer accepts an estimate (and yourself), work can begin constructing your dream roof deck!
 Keep in mind that if any unexpected issues arise during construction—such as discovering structural problems—you will likely need approval from both yourself and your insurer before moving ahead with any additional repairs or modifications required; this process may take some time, so make sure you factor this into the timeline given by your contractor when accounting for total project completion timeframes.

 Getting insurance companies to pay for a new roof deck isn’t always easy.
-Still, it isn’t impossible either—with careful research into both building codes and available policies offered by insurers and proper preparation beforehand (including obtaining engineering reports), it just might be possible!
+Still, it isn’t impossible either—with careful research into building codes and available policies offered by insurers and proper preparation beforehand (including obtaining engineering reports), it just might be possible!

 Jason Martin